jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_2.rst

 * :ref:`how to make classes<classes>`
 * :ref:`how to use class attributes to remove repetition<AssertionError 2: use class attributes>`

-:ref:`Would you like to test classes with more than one parent?<family ties>`
+:ref:`Would you like to test AttributeError?<what causes AttributeError?>`

 ----